Functions

 ATL is an exponentially weighted rolling average that corresponds to your longer-term training load based on

-days.
-This variable is a shortcut for the expressiontl(tss,ctlconstant)
+ctlconstantdays.
+This variable is a shortcut for the expressiontl(tss,ctlconstant). -

 Discussion